adiwg/mdEditor-doc/README.md

 ### Status Bar

-The ststus bar displays vaios informational messages, such as if the [Auto Save](/settings.md) feature is on or off.
+The status bar displays various informational messages, such as weather the [Auto Save](/settings.md) feature is on or off.